unrealwork/atsd-use-cases/DataShorts/EU_Debt/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/5d6d6252/5/#fullscreen)

-> Open the ChartLab visualization above and use the dropdown menu to navigate between countries.
+> Open the ChartLab visualization above and use the drop-down menu to navigate between countries.
 The red line represents the European Union debt as a percent of GDP, used as a baseline for reference.

 ## Debt as a Portion of the European Union Total